Jennifer Palmieri: Hillary Clinton presidential campaign 2016

 At a Harvard University forum held on December 1, 2016, to define the Clinton Campaign for the historical record, Palmieri ascribed the loss to (1) alleged white supremacists within the Trump campaign, (2) the e-mail scandal (which she believed reporters should not have covered), and (3) claimed "[that] many political journalists had a personal dislike for the Democratic nominee."
 Palmieri's role in the campaign is described in the book by Donna Brazile, Hacks: The Inside Story of the Break-ins and Breakdowns That Put Donald Trump in the White House and Shattered: Inside Hillary Clinton's Doomed Campaign.

 The Circus: Inside the Greatest Political Show on Earth

-Palmieri joined the Showtime documentary series, The Circus: Inside the Greatest Political Show on Earth, as guest host, beginning 13 October 2019, with season four episode twelve, Desperate Times, Desperate Measures.
+Palmieri joined the Showtime documentary series, The Circus: Inside the Greatest Political Show on Earth, as guest host, beginning October 13, 2019, with season four episode twelve, Desperate Times, Desperate Measures.

 Palmieri was announced to be a permanent co-host beginning on January 10, 2021, with the premiere of season 6.

-Vanity Fair
+She remained with the series until its end in 2023.

 Palmieri is a contributing editor to Vanity Fair.

+2024 Kamala Harris presidential campaign

+In August 2024, campaign officials for the presidential campaign of Kamala Harris announced that Palmieri will be a senior adviser to Doug Emhoff, the second gentleman.